CS3560-OOP-Programming/Wordle_Assignment_2/README.md

 ## How to Run
 1. Clone repository: `git clone [URL]`
 2. Open in IntelliJ/Eclipse or any other IDE
-4. Run `Main.java`
+3. Run `Main.java`

 ## Features Implemented
-- Feature 1: Description
+- Guess Input: using the submit button, the program accepts input from the user
 - Feature 2: Description
 - [Extra Credit] Feature X: Description

 ## Controls
--Enter input with the keyboard
+-Enter each letter slot by slot using the *keyboard* -Delete a letter using *backspace*
+-Press the *submit button* to enter a guess

 ## Known Issues
 - Issue 1: Description and workaround